Apps Like MyFitnessPal Free Version (2026)

 For users frustrated with MyFitnessPal Free’s specific issues:

-Frustrated with logging speed?
+Frustrated with logging speed or the friction of search-and-pick?
 PlateLens Free.

-Frustrated with limited macro view?
+Frustrated with limited macro view or want micronutrient depth?
 Cronometer Free.

 Pick the alternative that solves your specific MyFitnessPal frustration.
+For most people who just want to open the app and log, that’s PlateLens Free.

 Apps We Also Tested But Didn’t Make the List